iniself/noba/WIKI.EN.md

   * If `'least':100`, the purchase amount can only be an integer multiple of this parameter.
 For example: if the amount of orders is 680, the final amount of transactions will be 600, and the extra 80 will be **automatically canceled**. *\* when printing order, the **'adj size'** should display the adjusted order amount*

+* **LogTab:**
+In addition to plot, we often need to some additional informations.
+At this time, the usual method is to use `print` to print the information in the terminal.
+However, this kind of method is very unfriendly, so we put these informations to the **Logtab** web page instead of treminal:
+  * Different print contents will be displayed in different tables on the **Logtab** page
+  * Support to display other relevant information, such as the log title
+  * Support different levels of log control. *\*CRITICAL, FATAL, ERROR, WARNING, WARN, INFO, DEBUG, NOTSET*
+  * Can sort the log table etc.
+  * Others

 # List of Options

  First, introduce some functions that need to pass in arguments: